lorien/awesome-osint/README.md

-# Awesome OSINT tools to investigate human data
+# Awesome OSINT tools to search for human data

 I am going to build this list for my own needs.
 Feel free to submit PR with new services/tools.